 PERSONAL, SOCIAL AND HEALTH EDUCATION (PSHE)

-Staff ensure that the areas of curriculum are taught and covered with sensitivity, care and consideration, giving pupils time to engage and discuss all aspects thoughtfully and respectfully.
+Staff ensure that the areas of curriculum are taught and covered with sensitivity, care and consideration, giving students time to engage and discuss all aspects thoughtfully and respectfully.
 Certain issues may also be addressed in other subjects across the curriculum.

-In Year 9, pupils have one exclusive lesson of PSHE every two weeks, this is then built upon in year 10 and 11 again with one lesson per fortnight covering different units on a carousel basis.
+In Year 9, students have one exclusive lesson of PSHE every two weeks, this is then built upon in year 10 and 11 again with one lesson per fortnight covering different units on a carousel basis.